magomimmo/modern-cljs/doc/tutorial-17.md

   (shopping-form-template q p t d (validate-shopping-form q p t d)))
 ```

-> NOTE 1: By defining the new intermediate function with the same name
+> NOTE 2: By defining the new intermediate function with the same name
 > (i.e. `shopping`) previoulsly associate with the `POST "/shopping"`
 > request, we do not need to modify the `defroutes` macro call in the
 > `modern-cljs.core` namespace.
+Obviously we had to rename the Enlive
+> template too.

 The first code refactoring step needed for injecting the validators in
 the form, has been very easy.

-### Step One and an half: Don't panic
+## Don't panic with Enlive

 We now need to manipulate/transform the HTML source to inject the
 eventual error message in the right place for each invalid input value